Are EV electricity plans worth it?

-To answer the question, we’ve done the analysis to see when it makes sense to choose an EV plan.
-Plus, we’ve enhanced WATTever’s comparison to calculate the benefit of super off-peak EV rates and allow you to calculate home charging costs for new EV owners.
+To answer the question, WATTever has done the analysis to see when it makes sense to choose an EV plan.
 Spoiler alert – generally, EV plans work out really well!

 EVs significantly increase your power needs

 The most convenient and cheapest place to power an EV is from your home.
-Ideally, charging from your own solar or someone else’s around the middle of the day or overnight when the car is away from home during the day.
+Ideally, charging from your own solar or someone else’s around the middle of the day or overnight when the car is garaged at home.

 What makes EV electricity plans different?